gudrunhe/secdec/doc/source/installation.rst

 `pip` (https://pip.pypa.io/en/stable/) may be used to perform the installation.

-Then download and upack the tarball from http://secdec.hepforge.org/.
+To install `pySecDec` download and upack the tarball from http://secdec.hepforge.org/.
 The tarball contains a distribution of `pySecDec` and the additional dependencies listed :ref:`below <additional_cpp_dependencies>`.
 Typing